-In both instances you may wish to continue by suggesting that they may wish to approach overseers if they wish to discuss any issues that this raises for them personally, but that is a separate matter.
+In both instances you may wish to continue by suggesting that they may wish to approach pastoral care Friends if they wish to discuss any issues that this raises for them personally, but that is a separate matter.

 14. Marriages when one or both of the couple are resident outside Great Britain